 The Coronavirus digital catalyst

-The number of platforms, their actual usage and also time spent online has just grown and grown.
-It also sky-rocketed at the height of the Spring Coronavirus lock-down to 4 hours and 2 minutes a day (April 2020) compared with the mean time spent online in 2019 of just 3 hours and 19 minutes (1).
+The number of digital platforms, their actual usage and time spent online has simply sky-rocketed.
+At the height of the April 2020 Coronavirus lock-down to 4 hours and 2 minutes a day compared with the mean time spent online in 2019 of just 3 hours and 19 minutes (1).
 And linked to this the online proportion of total retail sales also sky-rocketed to nearly 33% compared with less than 20% through the whole of 2019 (May 2020)(3).

-It is fair to say that this massive growth caught everyone by surprise except the early digital adopters who could easily be underestimated as nerds, the youth of today or both!
+It is fair to say that this massive growth caught everyone by surprise except the early digital adopters.
+They are easily underestimated as nerds, the youth of today or both!

 Looking to the future

-The world will never be the same again.
-Let’s face it, digital permeates every aspect of life for every generation of whatever creed or country.
+However, the world will never be the same again.
+Digital now permeates every aspect of life for every generation of whatever creed or country.
 Generation Y (so-called Millennials) watched as the digital world erupted around them, and Generation Z were the first generation to live digital lives from birth.
-The current lock-down can only embed the shift to digital.
-And the children of Millennials (Generation Alpha) are set to be the most digitally savvy ever (Figure 1).
+The 2020 lock-down embedded the shift to digital.
+And the children of Millennials (Generation Alpha) are now set to be the most digitally savvy ever (Figure 1).

 Dominance of Google and Facebook

 But did you know the extent to which Google and Facebook dominate online reach and time spent online?
 (Figure 2).
-In the UK, they reach over 95% adults and command over 45 minutes and 30 minutes a day respectively.
+In the UK, they reached over 95% adults and commanded over 45 minutes and 30 minutes a day respectively.
 Their dominance is such that a massive 39% of total time is spent on Google-owned media (including YouTube) and Facebook-owned media (including Instagram and Whats App) (4).